DarthDomino/Personal-Safety-Manual/README.md

 you might as well have no password at all.

 I’ve left out Social Media entirely, but the best advice is to burn it.
-If you must post, Latergram everything by at least a day.
+If you must post, Latergram everything by at least a day and make sure that you are NOT searchable by email or phone number.